sameersbn/sameersbn.github.io/source/_posts/2015-04-28-deploying-a-dns-server-using-docker.markdown

 If you prefer configuring BIND by hand, you can turn off webmin startup by setting `--env='WEBMIN_ENABLED=false'` in the run command.
 The BIND specific configuration will be available at `/srv/docker/bind/bind`.
 To apply your configuration send the `HUP` signal to the container using `docker kill -s HUP bind`

-Finally, if `--env='ROOT_PASSWORD=SecretPassword'` is not specified in the run command, a random password is generated and assigned for the root user which can be retrieved with `docker logs bind 2>&1 | grep '^User: ' | tail -n1`.
+Finally, if `--env='ROOT_PASSWORD=SecretPassword'` is not specified in the run command, the password for the `root` user is set to `password`.
 This password is used while logging in to the webmin interface.

 # Test the DNS server